C.W. O'Connor: Career

+most likely referencing his hometown of Washington, D.C.
+It was originally written by O'Connor for the U.S. Marine Band.

 Caleb was active in the theatre business as well.
 In 1910, he was residing at the Hotel Normandie in Philadelphia.
 This was a few blocks from the residence of Donald Gordon, a playwright and composer of vaudeville at the former National Theatre of Philadelphia, which opened in 1876 as a theatre, and closed in 1917.
 There is some confusion in identifying the two figures, as Caleb-Wilson O'Connor owned many copies of Donald Gordon's music, which show different authorship between published and professional copies.
+By 1913, Caleb could be found residing at the same address as Donald Gordon.
 A song published in 1914 in Philadelphia names solely Donald Gordon as the composer, but that fails to explain why Caleb had numerous copies of this song in his possession.
 Perhaps they were rivals, seeking to have their names published first.
-Or, was Donald Gordon a pseudonym that Caleb was using at the time, like many composers of that era.
+Or, was 'Donald Gordon' a pseudonym that Caleb was using at the time, like many composers of that era.

 The first known play attributed to Caleb was written in 1911, with a song of the same name titled, "Bran' New", which was played at the Lyric Theatre of Philadelphia.
 According to Caleb's notes, a copy of this song was given to Broadway vocalist Marie Cahill.